alankemsley/airline-seats/README.md

 ## Developer notes:
 I imported the seating information from seats.json and sorted the seats by row and cabin class.
 I then broke up the app into several components:

 1. Aircraft, which represents the entire plane and contains all of the cabins
 2. Cabin, which represents each cabin class and contains the seats
 3. Seat, which represents each individual seat

+Each seat is then given a state to indicate whether it is occupied, available, or selected.

-Given more time, I would denote each cabin class by a different background color.
+Given more time, I would denote each cabin class by a different background color, and denote premium economy seats.
 I would also make the app responsive to different screen sizes.